mdcourse/mdcourse.github.io/docs/source/chapters/chapter4.rst

 .. label:: end_MinimizeEnergy_class

-An important parameter is *maximum_steps*, which sets the maximum number of steps for the energy minimization process.
-The *displacement* parameter, with a default value of 0.01 Ångström, sets the initial atom displacement value.
+The parameter *maximum_steps* sets the maximum number of steps for the energy minimization process.

-The *thermo_outputs* and *data_folder* parameters are used for printing data to files.
-These two parameters will be useful in the next chapter, :ref:`chapter5-label`.

 Energy minimizer
 ----------------